postsharp/PostSharp.Tutorials/Threading/PostSharp.Tutorials.Threading/Voiceover.md

 [4]

-For the view and the view model, we apply the thread-affine model, which means that only the UI thread will have access to these objects.
-From the moment we take this decision, we can completely stop thinking about multi-threading in these classes.
+For the view and the view model, you can apply the thread-affine model, which means that only the UI thread will have access to these objects.
+From the moment you take this decision, you can completely stop thinking about multi-threading in these classes.

 [5]

-Instead of applying the aspect to every single class, we can apply it on an interface and it will automatically apply to all derived classes.
+In all classes assigned to a threading model, you must mark children fields with the `Child` attribute so that PostSharp knows they are a part of the same entity.
+In this class, all fields and properties are references.

 [6]

-In all classes assigned to a threading model, we must mark children fields with the `Child` attribute so that PostSharp knows they are a part of the same entity.
+Instead of applying the aspect to every single class, you can apply it on an interface and it will automatically apply to all derived classes.

+`Creatures` are children object of `BoardViewModel`, so you can mark it as the `[Child]` attribute.

 [7]